Giveth/feathers-giveth/README.md

 # feathers-giveth

-> Real-time json cache for blockchain data.
+> Real-time json cache server for blockchain data.

 ## About